House passes $3T coronavirus relief -- the most expensive bill in history

 "We've proven that we can work together.
 We did for four straight bills," Cole said, referring to the nearly $3 trillion in aid Congress already passed. "...
 We know how to do this."

-Fox News' Brooke Singman contributed to his report.
+Fox News' Caroline McKee, Chad Pergram and Brooke Singman contributed to his report.